No release in over a year

 <%| end %>

-When using the capture_end support, any methods (such as form in the example above) should return the (potentially modified) buffer.
-Since the buffer variable is a local variable and not an instance variable by default, you’ll probably want to set the :bufvar variable when using the capture_end support to an instance variable, and have any methods used access that instance variable.
+When using the capture_end support, capture methods (such as form in the example above) should return the (potentially modified) buffer.
+Similar to the capture_block support, using an instance variable is recommended.
 Example:

 def form